This advisory announces multiple vulnerabilities in Jenkins.

 The autocompletion for the search box provided the names of views the current user does not have access to in its suggestions.
 These suggestions were removed.

 SECURITY-388 / CVE-2017-2610

 Jenkins allows the creation of users with less-than and greater-than characters in their names.
 These user names were not escaped when displaying search suggestions, resulting in a cross-site scripting vulnerability.

 SECURITY-389 / CVE-2017-2611

-/fingerprintCleanup did not perform permission checks, allowing users with read access to Jenkins to trigger these background processes (that are otherwise performed daily), possibly causing additional load on Jenkins master and agents.
+/fingerprintCleanup did not perform permission checks, allowing users with read access to Jenkins to trigger these background processes (that are otherwise performed daily), possibly causing additional load on Jenkins controller and agents.

 SECURITY-392 / CVE-2017-2612

 Jenkins allows administrators to enter their username and password to the Oracle download site which provides JDKs for download.
 Users with read access to Jenkins were able to override these credentials, resulting in future builds possibly failing to download a JDK.
 A permission check has been added.

 When administrators accessed a URL like

 /user/example via HTTP GET, a user with the ID